 Volunteer Service Awards recognize individuals and groups who provide volunteer services that strengthen communities and improve the lives of New Hampshire residents.
 These awards honor outstanding volunteers – or groups of volunteers – who reflect the strong ethic of service and volunteerism in our state.

-From the Volunteer Service Award category, an individual or a group is selected to be surprised with *the* Spirit of NH Award.
+From the Volunteer Service Award category, an individual or a group is selected to be surprised with the Spirit of NH Award.
 This special award highlights the tremendous impact that volunteers can have.
-While all award recipients are recognized for their critical role in fostering the tradition of volunteerism, the Spirit of NH award sets an inspiring tone for future service contributions.
-The Spirit of NH award is selected with an anonymous vote by a review committee made up of Volunteer NH’s partners, past recipients/nominators, and community members from across New Hampshire.
-The recipient first receives a general (non-”Outstanding”) award, and is then surprised with the Spirit of NH Award at the end of the night.
+While all award recipients are recognized for their critical role in fostering the tradition of volunteerism, the Spirit of NH Award sets an inspiring tone for future service contributions.
+The awardee is selected with an anonymous vote by a review committee made up of Volunteer NH’s partners, past recipients/nominators, and community members from across New Hampshire.
+The recipient first receives a standard (non-”Outstanding”) award in their category, and is then surprised with the Spirit of NH Award at the end of the night.

 Volunteer Service Award Subcategories:

 - Youth/Young Adult (age 22 and younger)